sequenceiq/blog/source/_posts/2014-03-07-read-from-hdfs.markdown

 ```

 For the full stack trace click [here](https://gist.github.com/matyix/9386987).

 {% gist 9386987 %}

-*Note: actually it fails in all cases when the underlying input stream does not have a readable channel.
+*Note: actually all HDFS operations fail in case of the underlying input stream does not have a readable channel (check the java.nio.channels package.
 RemoteBlockReader2 needs channel based inputstreams to deal with direct buffers.*

 Digging into details and checking the Hadoop 2.2 source code we find the followings:

-Through the`org.apache.hadoop.hdfs.BlockReaderFactory` you can get access to a BlockReader interface implementation `org.apache.hadoop.hdfs.RemoteBlockReader2`, which is is responsible for reading a single block from a single datanode.
+Through the`org.apache.hadoop.hdfs.BlockReaderFactory` you can get access to a BlockReader implementation like `org.apache.hadoop.hdfs.RemoteBlockReader2`, which it is responsible for reading a single block from a single datanode.

 The blockreader is retrieved in the following way: